 Coronavirus Disease (COVID-19) Updates

 Governor Pritzker issued a Stay at Home Order beginning Saturday, March 21 at 5:00 pm and extending through Tuesday, April 7th.
-As of April 1st, the Governor's Stay at Home Order has been extended through April 30th.
+As of June 26th, Illinois will move into Phase 4 of the Restore Illinois Plan.

-Shorewood Businesses – With the Governor’s mandate to close all dine-in operations for bars, restaurants, coffee shops, etc. through April 30th, our business community needs your support more now than ever!
+Shorewood Businesses – Our business community is still in need of your support!
 These are the businesses that have sponsored or provided donations to local social, civic and youth organizations for years.
 Please consider buying local for all your essentials, when possible, and ordering carry-out, delivery or drive-thru to show Shorewood restaurants some love.
 We have compiled a list of modified business operations HERE.
 Note that with the Governor's Order to "Stay At Home," some businesses that are not "essential" should be closed.
 Be sure to check their website or call the business before heading out.

 Utilities: In addition to the utilities listed below, The National Digital Inclusion Alliance has compiled information on providers and programs offering free or low-cost broadband.